-PROG RAM TYPE INFORMATION REQUIREMENT MDAP MAIS AC II AT ≤ III Urgent WHEN REQUIRED SOURCE REPORTING PROCEDURE NOTE S MAIS QUARTERLY REPORT • Quarterly following the initial submission of a baselined MAR and not later than 5 years after Milestone A or MDA approval of the preferred alternative.
-MAIS Quarterly Report reporting ceases after FD is declared and a Close-out MAIS Quarterly Report is submitted.
-10 U.S.C.
-2445c (Ref. (n)) Program Manager to Senior Officials (CAE, USD(AT&L)) USD(AT&L) to Congress any projected variance from the Original Estimate (see Table 3 for a description of Summary submission process. on of the Original Estimate).
-F Reported via the SELECTED ACQUISITION REPORT (SAR) • Program initiation (normally Milestone B except for some ship programs) or MDAP designation.
+PF ROGRA M TYI PE INFORMATION REQUIREMENT MDVD MAIS A CAT WHEN REQUIRED SOURCE REPORTING PROCEDURE REGOINEMENT IVIDAL IVIAIS II ≤III TROOLDONE SELECTED ACQUISITION REPORT (SAR) • Program initiation (normally Milestone B except for some ship programs) or MDAP designation.
 Annually (as of December) for all programs and quarterly (as of March, June, and September) on an exception basis when there is: (1) a 6-month or more schedule slip in the current estimate since the prior SAR; or (2) a unit cost increase of 15 percent or more to the current APB objective or 30 percent or more to the original APB objective.
 SAR rebaselining after a major milestone decision (i.e., Milestone C or Milestones B and C for some ship programs).
 SAR reporting requirement ceases after 90 percent of items are delivered or 90 percent of planned expenditures under the program or subprogram have been made.
 10 U.S.C.
-2432 (Ref.(n)) Submitted by Program Manager to CAE, USD(AT&L) Submitted by USD(AT&L) to Congress TORY. prograr es the status of t otal program cost, schedule, and performance to Congress; provides program n unit cost and unit cost breach n information for a UNIT COST REPORT • Quarterly after initial SAR submission.
+2432 (Ref. (g)) 10 U.S.C.
+2433 (Ref. (g)) Submitted by Program Manager to CAE, USD(AT&L) Submitted by USD(AT&L) to Congress JTORY. c prograr les the s tatus of total program cost, schedule, and performance to Congress; provides progran n unit cost and unit cost breach n information for a UNIT COST REPORT (UCR) • Quarterly after initial SAR submission.
 Unit Cost Reporting ceases after a termination SAR is submitted (90 percent of items delivered or 90 percent of funds are expended).
 10 U.S.C.
-2433 (Ref. (n)) Program Manager; CAE, USD(AT&L) (see Note, this row) submission process.
-The Program Manager provides the report quarterly to USD(AT&L) provides the report to Congress annually (included in SAR subm excluding the quarter Note: A dot (●) in a cell indicates t he spec ific appli cability of the requireme ent to program type.
+2433 (Ref. (g)) Program Manager; CAE, USD(AT&L) (see Note, this row) STATUTORY.
+Reported via the DAES submission process.
+The Program Manager provides the report quarterly to USD(AT&L) for the 3 quarters excluding the quarter with the annual SAR submission.
+The USD(AT&L) provides the report to Congress annually (included in SAR submission).
+Note: A dot (●) in a cell indicates the spec ific appli cability of the r equirement to program type.

-(2) Table 6 summarizes STATUTORY and Regulatory requirements established for exceptions, waivers, and alternative reporting.
+(2) Table 6 summarizes STATUTORY and Regulatory requirements established for exceptions, waivers, and alternative management and reporting.
 The table specifies the conditions and point in time when each report is required.

 Table 6.
-Exceptions, Waivers, and Alternative Reporting Requirements
+Exceptions, Waivers, and Alternative Management and Reporting Requirements